MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 - **Worker**

   - Only required based on project management and accounting parameters configured on the relevant company.
   - Autopopulated if the work order service's booking value is populated based on the worker of the bookable resource set on the booking.

 ### Product field additions

-The integration introduces a virtual table lookup field called **Project Category** which is filtered based on the relevant company/legal entity and whether it's an inventory (for item categories), non-inventory (for expense categories), or service (for hours categories) product.
+The integration introduces a virtual table lookup field called **Project Category** which is filtered based on the relevant company/legal entity and whether it's an inventory (for item categories), noninventory (for expense categories), or service (for hours categories) product.

 ## Work order transaction handling